• Soup Recipes

 Instructions

-• Add the rice, oat milk, water, spices and vanilla extract to a saucepan and stir to combine.
+• Add the rice, oat milk, water, spices (see notes below on cinnamon) and vanilla extract (if using) to a saucepan and stir to combine.
+If you prefer a stronger vanilla flavor, add at the end of the cook time.

 • Bring the rice pudding to a boil, stirring continuously.
 Reduce the heat to a very light simmer and cook for 25-30 minutes, stirring fairly often to prevent sticking.